Fernando Grostein Andrade: Awards

 He has won 2 Golden Cannes Lions and 5 Bronze Cannes Lions for his campaign Kombi Last Wishes, Gold in the FIAP and WAVE Awards for the campaign EOS Conversível and was one of the 10 finalists of the 2012 Your Film Festival.

 In 2017, the series Jailers, based on a homonymous book by Drauzio Varella, won the MIPDrama Screenings in Cannes.
 The show is a co-production between Globo, Spray Filmes and Gullane.
 Fernando directed some of the episodes.

 Besides the Audience Award for Best Documentary at the Cinema Brazil Grand Prix in 2012, given to the feature documentary, the Mipcom Award in 2019 in Cannes and the Gold Medal Award in the Social Issues category at the New York TV and Film Festival in 2019, given to the TV show, the project Quebrando o Tabu has also received the Noble Partnership Medal from the Canadian General Consulate in Brazil, as well as the Prêmio Cidadão SP, given by Brazilian media outlet Catraca Livre.

 In 2019, his movie Abe won the Jury Prize at the Kinder Film Festival in Vienna and the Audience Award for Best Narrative at the Washington Jewish Film Festival.

 Personal life

 Fernando is the son of PhD urbanist Marta Dora Grostein and journalist Mario Escobar de Andrade, director of Playboy magazine in Brazil, who died in 1991.
-He is brother, on his mother's side, of the TV host Luciano Huck.
+On his mother's side, he is the brother of the TV host Luciano Huck.
 He currently resides in Los Angeles with his husband, actor Fernando Siqueira.